Hidden-Warden/MyCards/README.md

 If you see my project, and try it out, I would love to have your feedback ! :D And please don't hesitate to correct me!

+#### -Can I use MyCards on my iPhone ?
+-Yes it's now possible with this [Shortcuts](https://www.icloud.com/shortcuts/f7fdae15eb864ef3818e640538cfb5db) .
+Select the file location & edit the categories names.

+I can't sadly made the same for Android sorry.